Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 2 Programming a Guessing Game.md

 The secret number should be different every time and we'll need to use the `rand` [crate].

 ### Using a Crate to Get More Functionality
 A [crate]  is a collection of Rust source code files.
-The project we've been building is a *binary carte* which is an executable.
+The project we've been building is a *binary crate* which is an executable.
 The `rand` crate is a *library crate*, which contains code intended to be used in other programs and can't be executed on its own.

 To use a crate do the following:
 1. Modify *Cargo.toml* file to include the `rand` crate as a dependency